-Every time you chug a bottle of soda, you're consuming hundreds of empty calories.
+Every time you chug a bottle of soda, you get hundreds of empty calories.
 Switching to diet soft drinks is an obvious way to cut calories, but the research is mixed on whether this switch leads to weight loss.
 Some studies show a short-term benefit.
 Others find diet soda drinkers gain weight.
 If you eat or drink more calories than you burn, just switching to diet soda may not do the trick.

 Replacing carbonated soft drinks with water will cut hundreds of calories per day.
 Drinking two glasses of water before a meal may also help you feel full faster, so you don't eat as much.
 And drinking enough water may have a positive effect on your metabolism.

 Juice can have as many calories as soda, but it has more nutrients.
 This presents a dilemma: You want the vitamins and antioxidants without all the extra sugar.
 Look for 100% fruit juice.
 Steer clear of juice drinks that have added sweeteners.
 Check the nutrition label for the percentage of real juice.
 You can also slash calories by drinking water with a tiny bit of juice added.